 Robert Lowe is an alumnus of two of the largest regional and nationally recognized law firms in the country.
 He will not take on any representation unless he believes that he can do so in an efficient and effective manner.
 Once retained, he is poised to craft a practical legal solution to challenges that confronts your business or situation.

-Bob has enjoyed practicing in the areas of commercial, financial institutions, and corporate law litigation.
+Bob has enjoyed practicing in the areas of commercial, financial institutions, intellectual property and corporate law litigation.
 His early experience involved complex business and tort litigation as a lead trial lawyer.
 These cases often involved 7-8 figure liability in federal courts throughout the country.
-Bob also has experience in product liability including aviation law in a case in which a teenaged child lost his 5-member family in a small airplane crash.
+Bob also has experience in product liability including aviation law in a case in which a teenaged child lost his 5-member family in a light airplane crash.
 Bob’s recent aviation law experience involved the defense of the premier airplane engine re-build facility based in Penn Yan, New York who was sued in South Carolina federal court for wrongful death.
 In May 2016, Bob concluded a Federal Labor Standards Act case pending in federal court.
 In September 2018, Bob won a copyright case via a Rule 12(b)(6) motion.
 Bob has also been a consultant to government agencies as well as the third largest government contractor in the world.
 As an attorney specializing in complex litigation cases, Bob has represented Fortune 500 companies, small businesses, regional financial institutions and federal agencies in complex litigation.